 Conche certainly has several crafty artists that have cut outs of the island of Newfoundland, crabs and sea gulls posted around sheds, houses and even garbage bins.
 A splendid touch as you take the scenic drive.
 The people may be future instructors, if not presently.

 Keep up the excellent work!
 I hope these classes continue and expand.
 The Live Rural NL blog wishes you every success with the opening on July 26th and of course continued operation of the French Shore Centre for Textile Art.
 Basket weaving does sound enticing.

 One truly has to love the Life of Rural NL –

 Christopher C. Mitchelmore

 - News Release: The French Shore Historical Society To Launch The Centre For Textile Art (liveruralnl.com)

 - Iceberg & Whale Watching Tour on French Shore (liveruralnl.com)

-Posted on July 17, 2011, in Art, Community Economic Development, French Shore, Landscapes/Geography and tagged art, Bird, Bird feeder, Conche, French Shore, Great Northern Peninsula, Newfoundland, Newfoundland & Labrador.
+Posted on July 17, 2011, in Art, Community Economic Development, Cultural Experiences, Nature and tagged art, Bird, Bird feeder, Conche, Cultural Experiences, Great Northern Peninsula, Newfoundland, Newfoundland & Labrador.
 Bookmark the permalink.
 3 Comments.